TheCandidStartup/TheCandidStartup.github.io/_drafts/kia-niro-reat-boot-release-switch.md

 * Normally trouble free EV started having problems on October 25th
 * Lucy had taken it up to the Lake District for the [OMM](https://theomm.com/the-omm/) event.
-* As she entered the car parking field, the boot sprang open.
+* As she entered the car parking field and paused, waiting for instructions, the boot sprang open.
 It took a couple of goes to get it to stay shut.
 * All normal until she returned to the car after the event.
 The 12v battery was dead.
+* Long story short, the boot release switch was the culprit.

+{% include candid-image.html src="/assets/images/car/81720G5000-tailgate-switch.jpg" alt="Kia Niro Rear Boot Release Switch" %}

 * Unless you have an EV, you may not realize that they have two batteries.
 The big high power Lithium-Ion battery used to drive the motor and a normal 12v car battery used for the rest of the electrical systems.
 * Two reasons for this.
 First, car electrical systems are designed to work with 12v DC.
 It's easier to use standard parts rather than custom stuff that can work with the big battery directly.
 Second, it's safer if the 400v/800v high power drive circuits are only powered on when needed.